w4bo/AA2627-unibo-mldm/slides/bayes.md

 - $b_i$ denotes one of the $n$ values that can be taken by $B$

-# Bayes Theorem: an example
+# Bayes' Theorem: an example

 Let us suppose